ashortsleeves/ashortsleeves/README.md

 I am an experienced PHP Web Developer with a demonstrated history of working in the internet industry.
 From modern web design, to dynamic websites, to SEO, to robust web applications.
 I draw on my background as a former school teacher to break down complicated concepts into accessible and understandable solutions.

 I am an owner and co founder of [Craft Iconic, LLC](https://crafticonic.com/), a Web Design and Online Marketing company.
-We apply industry-leading SEO expertise and modern UX/UI Web Design to craft websites that are pleasing to the eye, intuitive on all devices, and connect businesses with customers.
+We apply industry-leading SEO expertise and modern UX/UI Web Design to craft websites that are pleasing to the eye and intuitive on all devices.
+We connect businesses with their customers.

 * [crafticonic.com](https://crafticonic.com/)
 * [LinkedIn](https://www.linkedin.com/in/adam-shortsleeves-00ab61128)